StevenWeir038/equality_consultants/README.md

 - the option for more experienced team members to use Bootstrap5 framework without compromising other using vanilla HTML/CSS
 - limited development time before presentation
 - simplier deployment through GitHub Pages.

+## Deployment
+As the site was static, it was deployed using *GitHub Pages*.
+The steps to deploy are as follows:

+- In the GitHub repository, navigate to the *Settings* tab
+- In the Source section select *Deploy from a branch* option in the drop-down menu
+- In the Branch section select *main* option in the drop-down menu
+- Keep directory set to the */root*.
+- The pager will reload with a link to the live site